Some combinations just don’t work ….

 If it’s not a technical audience then try to ensure you’re not peppering the conversation with lots of technical jargon.
 If having to spell everything out in detail is daunting, and you really don’t know the technical expertise of who you’re meeting, think about preparing a product/jargon cheat sheet.

 It’s also important to find a balance between delivering sufficient levels of detail to get the message across and, running the risk of meandering off into a technical cul-de-sac.
 Presentations should be focused on key issues the customer wants to know.
-They should be driven by brevity, clarity and providing the customer with plenty of opportunity to ask questions.
+They should be driven by brevity, clarity and providing the customer with plenty of opportunities to ask questions.

 Really important but often overlooked contrast between the technical and non-technical.